 If you plan to purchase the pass at a park unit that sells them, simply tell the ranger you would like to purchase the pass when you get to the entrance station.
 Present your identification and your method of payment and voila, you are an America the Beautiful pass holder.
 Most parks accept credit cards and cash.
 If you are paying with cash, small bills are appreciated.

-If you already have purchased the pass, when you get to the entrance station, instead of paying again, simply present your America the Beautiful pass and identification to the ranger.
+If you already have purchased the pass, when you get to the entrance station of a park, simply present your America the Beautiful pass along with your identification to the ranger.
 That’s it.
 Some parks, like Yellowstone, even have dedicated lanes for pass holders.
 That’s a huge plus because lines can get long at busy times.

 Some parks or sites collect a per person fee.
 If this is the case at the park site you are visiting, then the pass covers the pass holder and three other adults with him/her, not to exceed four people.
 Children 16 and under are always free.
 It works just the same.
 Simply present your America the Beautiful pass with your identification and you’re off.

-When you visit a park where they don’t have an entrance station or a where the entrance station is closed in low season, you might be asked to present your park pass when you visit the visitor’s center or book camping.
+When you visit a park that doesn’t have an entrance station or where the entrance station is closed for low season, you might be asked to present your park pass if you visit the visitor’s center or book camping.
+So it’s a good idea to have it with you just in case.

 - Vehicles covered by the pass are any non commercial vehicles including motorhomes, RV’s and motorcycles and rentals.